Umuzi-org/ACN-syllabus/content/k8s/fluxcd/helmrepository/_index.md

 You should see 3 items when you run
 `kubectl -n flux-system get helmrepository`
-If not try `kubectl -n flux-system get kustomization` and use describe kustomization/helmrepository to debug
+If not try `kubectl -n flux-system get kustomization` and use `describe kustomization/helmrepository etc` to debug